harness/developer-hub/docs/continuous-integration/troubleshoot/optimizing-ci-build-times.md

 * Look for unnecessary `sleep` statements in your unit test code.
 * Order your tests so that the tests most likely to fail come first.

-### Cache and Reuse the Data for Your Fetch Operations
+### Cache and reuse the data for your fetch operations

-Caching and reusing can be useful for data that your builds need to fetch, but that you cannot include in an optimized image as described above.
-Caching ensures faster job execution by reusing the expensive fetch operation data from previous jobs.
+Caching and reusing is useful for data that your builds need to fetch, but that you can't include in an optimized image as described above.
+Caching expedites job execution by reusing expensive fetch operation data from previous jobs.

 You can use Cache Intelligence to enable automated caching on a pipeline.
 This is the easiest to set up but is not supported for all pipelines.
 For more information, go to [Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md).

-You can also implement manual caching on pipelines where Cache Intelligence is not supported.
+You can use manual caching on pipelines that don't support Cache Intelligence.
 For end-to-end descriptions, go to the following:

 * [Harness CI for UI Builds](https://harness.io/blog/continuous-integration/harness-cie-ui-builds/)
 * [Save and Restore Cache from S3](../use-ci/caching-ci-data/saving-cache.md)